mandeep170/projectjellyfish/README.md

     - Under the Name column, find post1
     - For the Value, enter /Service/Provisioning/StateMachines/Methods/update_servicemix_and_chef
     - Click Save
- - Create a new catalof item or select an existing one
+ - Create a new catalog item or select an existing one
  - For the Provisioning Entry Point, set the value to /BAH/Service/Provisioning/StateMachines/ServiceProvision_Template/CatalogItemInitialization